opensearch-project/documentation-website/_im-plugin/ism/api.md

 Introduced 2.4
 {: .label .label-purple }

-ISM allows you to execute an action automatically.
-However, action execution can fail for a variety of reasons.
-You can use error prevention validation to dry run an action in order to rule out failures.
+ISM allows you to run an action automatically.
+However, running an action can fail for a variety of reasons.
+You can use error prevention validation to test an action in order to rule out failures.

 To enable error prevention validation, set the `plugins.index_state_management.validation_service.enabled` setting to `true`: